 Transportation Details and Services for Community Members with Disabilities:

-The MTD Bus System offers a Discount Fare for people who identify as having a disability.
+The MTD bus system offers a reduced fare for people with qualifying disabilities.
+Call (805) 963-3366 to learn more.
 This particular request form was created to make it easier for passengers with disabilities to qualify for reduced fares on MTD buses.
 To learn more about this service, please visit the “Fares and Passes” section of the MTD website here.
-To view the details and fill out the discount bus fare application, click here.

 Additionally, Easy Lift Transportation Inc. is a non-profit organization that provides a variety of transportation services for children, youth, and adults with disabilities in South Santa Barbara County.
 You must be a registered passenger to enable their services.
 To read more about Easy Lift’s specific programs and services, please visit their website’s “Program and Services” tab here.
 Easy Lift Drivers encourage residents to complete the application, carefully read fare details, and schedule rides 1-3 weeks in advance, as these ride slots are quickly booked.
 To contact Easy Lift you can email email@example.com or call, (805)-681-1181.